George Monoux: Legacy

 On 15 June 1527 Monoux purchased land for almshouses as well as a school in Walthamstow.
 He left property worth £50 a year to pay the salaries of a schoolmaster and parish clerk, who were to pray for the souls of Monoux and his wives and to teach up to thirty children.
 This chantry endowment lasted until 1548 when it was suppressed in the Reformation.

 He died in February 1544 and was buried in the Monoux Chapel at St. Mary's Church, Walthamstow.
 He had married twice: firstly Joan, with whom he had a son and 2 daughters; and secondly Anne, the daughter and coheiress of John Wood of Southwark, Surrey, and the widow of Robert Wattes of London.
 He left no children.
-(Strange, as he had three children with his first wife - did they all die young?).

 It is commonly assumed that the pronunciation of his name excludes the 'x'.
 However, a letter sent to him spells his name 'Monneks', indicating that the 'x' was pronounced.
 In the 1796 Environs of London, his name is recorded as 'Monox'.

 The Monoux School, now Sir George Monoux College, traces its history back to that 1527 endowment as do the Monoux Hall almshouses in Church End, Walthamstow.